ccozens/learning_blog/src/routes/posts/[...slug]/learning_blog/rendering_markdown_mdsvex.md

 description: Using mdxvex to render svelte pages from markdown
 date: 2023-07-26
 tags:
+    - markdown
+    - learning
-    - markdown    - learning    - this_site
+    - this_site
+    - mdsvex
+    - sveltekit
 ---

 This is v2 of markdown rendering, using mdsvex, largely as [Josh Collinsworth's great tutorial](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog) explained the basics of exactly what I was trying to do: namely, set up a blog that renders markdown files in sveltekit with slugs and tags (or categories, as he calls them).